eminmtas/aligned_layer_tendermint/README.md

 The second port is used for the RPC server.
 If you want to allow remote conections to your node to make queries and transactions, open this port.
 Note that by default the config sets the address (`rpc.laddr`) to `tcp://127.0.0.1:26657`, you might change the IP to.

-6. Start your node:
+Finally, start your node:
 ```sh
 alignedlayerd start
 ```

 You should keep this shell session attached to this process.

-7. Check if your node is already synced:
+The node will start to sync up with the blockchain.
+To check if your node is already synced:
 ```sh
 curl -s localhost:26657/status |  jq '.result.sync_info.catching_up'
 ```